5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/hydrology/integrating_national_scale_drought_hydrology.md

 	- Improved surface water/groundwater representation in dynamic TOPMODEL

 ![Dynamic TOPMODEL schematic (adapted from Metcalfe, P., Beven, K. and Freer, J. (2015) Dynamic TOPMODEL: A new implementation in R and its sensitivity to time and space.
 Environmental Modelling & Software 72, 155-72)]({{ site.images_url }}/idhns_topmodel.jpg){:width="50%"}
-Dynamic TOPMODEL schematic (from Metcalfe, P., Beven, K. and Freer, J. (2015) Dynamic TOPMODEL: A new implementation in R and its sensitivity to time and space

 ### Quantification and analysis of uncertainties in hydrological modelling of drought